conditional-statement/e-commerce-shipping/README.md

-# e-commerce-shipping
+# Shipping address and Shipping cost (2nd add-on for E-commerce series)
-Exercise files for the course Shipping address and Shipping cost (2nd add-on for E-commerce series)
+Exercise files for the course **Shipping address and Shipping cost (2nd add-on for E-commerce series)**